goosewobbler/package-versioner/README.md

 1.  **Conventional Commits:** Analyzes commit messages (like `feat:`, `fix:`, `BREAKING CHANGE:`) since the last tag.
 2.  **Branch Pattern:** Determines the bump based on the current or recently merged branch name matching predefined patterns.

-For a detailed explanation of these concepts and monorepo modes (Synced vs. Async), see [Versioning Strategies and Concepts](./docs/versioning.md).
+For a detailed explanation of these concepts and monorepo modes (Sync vs. Async), see [Versioning Strategies and Concepts](./docs/versioning.md).

 ## Documentation